buzz-lightsnack-2007/Kpopminal/ReadMe.md

 - localization
 - custom resolution
 - **more artists**
+    - Yes: right now, it is only linked to TWICE MVs.
+More info to contribute to this below!

 ## About Copyright
 The rights of these videos go to their artists and their entertainment agencies.
 In addition, this script is not affiliated with these bodies.